 This is part one of our two part article that shows you how to manage your photos within PhotoDay.
 This first video focuses specifically on creating and sharing galleries.

 After a shoot, it's time to upload all the photos into the PhotoDay gallery.
 Start at your jobs tab, and click on the job to which you’d like to add photos.
 You’ll be taken to that job’s currently empty gallery - but it won’t be empty for long.

-But here’s the really cool thing.
-You probably had a file structure within that zip file, with your photos organized into separate folders, maybe by team name or age group, or perhaps portraits and group shots.
+But here's the really cool thing.
+If you're uploading a folder of images, you can have a folder structure within it, with your photos organized into separate sub-folders, maybe by team name or age group, or perhaps portraits and group shots.

-When you import that zip file, PhotoDay preserves those folders as tags, so that you don’t lose that organization when you create the gallery that your customers ultimately see!
+When you import that folder, PhotoDay preserves those folder names as tags, so that you don’t lose that organization when you create the gallery that your customers ultimately see!

 You can of course create new tags as well.
 Just click on “manage” in the tags column, and name and add as many tags as you want.

 Once you’re done, just select what photos you’d like to add to a specific tag, click on the tag icon, and select which tag you’d like to be associated with those photos.

 One you have your tags set up the way you want them, you can go ahead and preview how your gallery is going to look to your customers.
 To do that, just click on the preview icon, and you’ll be taken to a separate tab where you can double check that everything is where it should be before your gallery goes live.

 Once you’re done with that, it’s now time to share your hard work with your customers.
 To do that, go to the “settings” tab in your gallery.
 You’ll be automatically taken to the “job settings” panel, where you can review and edit your basic job information again.